nnatebach/Troy-University-CS2255/README.md

 - Disadvantage: Time-consuming for large array
 WHY?
 If the desired data is not in the array, the search has to check every element before it returns '-1'

+------ Binary Search ------
+- Advantage: More efficient algorithm for searching an array
+- Disadvantage: The data in the array MUST be ordered.